Absence of covariant singularities in pure gravity: Hawking-Turok instanton

 \section{Hawking-Turok instanton}

-Several examples in the literature suggest that some non-removable spacetime singularities can still be removed by field redefinitions~\cite{Wetterich:2013aca,Wetterich:2014zta,Naruko:2019gsi, Domenech:2019syf,Kamenshchik:2017hoy,Kam16,Kamenshchik:2017ojc,Kamenshchik:2018crp,Bars,Bars1}.
+Several examples in the literature suggest that some non-removable spacetime singularities can still be removed by field redefinitions~\cite{Wetterich:2013aca,Wetterich:2014zta,Naruko:2019gsi, Domenech:2019syf,Kamen-Specola,Kam16,Kamenshchik:2017ojc,Kamenshchik:2018crp,Bars,Bars1}.
 In this section, we briefly review one such example in cosmology, namely the Hawking-Turok instanton describing an open universe obtained by analytical continuation of a singular Euclidean spacetime~\cite{Hawking:1998bn}.
+Hawking and Turok have pointed out that a singular solution might be acceptable should the on-shell action evaluated at such a solution be regular~\cite{Hawking:1998bn}.
+At the level of classical General Relativity, this implies that only the spacetime Ricci scalar and matter fields are required to be finite.
+This is indeed the case for the aforementioned instanton, as we shall now see.

-The Euclidean action in this model reads: \beq S_E = \int\mathrm{d}^4x\, \sqrt{g} \left[ -\frac12 \,R + \frac12\, \nabla_\mu\phi\,\nabla^\mu\phi + V(\phi) \right] \ , \eeq where $R$ is the Ricci scalar for the metric $\bm{g}$, $\phi$ is a canonical scalar field and $V(\phi)$ its potential.
+The Euclidean action in this model reads \beq S_E = \int\mathrm{d}^4x\, \sqrt{g} \left[ -\frac12 \,R + \frac12\, \nabla_\mu\phi\,\nabla^\mu\phi + V(\phi) \right] \ , \eeq where $R$ is the Ricci scalar for the metric $\bm{g}$, $\phi$ is a canonical scalar field and $V(\phi)$ its potential.
 The equations of motion corresponding to Eq.~\eqref{eq:ht} contains the solution $\phi = \phi(\sigma)$ and \beq \d s^2 = \d\sigma^2 + b^2(\sigma) \left[\d\chi^2 + \sin^2(\chi)\,\d\Omega^2\right] \ , \eeq where the factor \beq b(\sigma) \approx

 \eeq and the scalar field \beq \phi(\sigma) \approx

 \eeq After Wick rotating $\chi$, one then obtains an open universe.
 The Ricci scalar for the solution~\eqref{eq:solht} reads \beq R \sim \frac{1}{(\sigma_f - \sigma)^2} \ , \eeq thus there is a non-removable spacetime singularity at $\sigma = \sigma_f$.
 The on-shell action is nonetheless regular should the potential $V(\phi)$ not grow faster than $b^3$ for $\sigma \to \sigma_f$: \beq S_E|_\text{on-shell} = -\int\mathrm{d}^4x \, b^3(\sigma) \, V(\phi) \ , \eeq where $S_E|_\text{on-shell}$ denotes the action~\eqref{eq:ht} evaluated at the solution~\eqref{eq:solht}.
 Because the action is a scalar functional in the field space, the finiteness of $S_E|_\text{on-shell}$ suggests that the singularity observed in Eq.~\eqref{eq:cosmosing} should instead be removable by field redefinitions.
 In fact, a simple rescaling of the metric is able to remove this singularity as we now explain.